dfsoeten/tailwindcss-unabstracter/README.md

 Some ideas:
 - Ability to replace selectors only inside of `class` attributes in source files
-- Auto replace custom css with [Tailwind CSS arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values)
+- Auto replace custom CSS with [Tailwind CSS arbitrary values](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values)